- Campus Directories

 Andrew S Kelly, Ph.D.
 Faculty Profile

-Andrew S. Kelly is Assistant Professor in the Department of Health Sciences at California State University, East Bay.
-His research is at the intersection of American political development and US public policy, with a focus on health and science policy.
+Andrew S. Kelly is Assistant Professor in the Department of Public Health at California State University, East Bay.
+His research is at the intersection of American political development and US public policy, with a focus on health care, public health, and science policy.
 His work has been published in, among other venues, Health Affairs, Journal of Health Politics, Policy, and Law, Publius: The Journal of Federalism, The Forum, and Studies in American Political Development.
 He received his PhD in Political Science from Northwestern University.
 After completing his PhD, Dr. Kelly was a Robert Wood Johnson Health Policy Research Scholar at the University of California, Berkeley.
 Dr. Kelly has also held postodoctoral positions at Johns Hopkins University and the University of California, San Francisco.

-Dr. Kelly's current research examines health care policy innovation at the Federal and State level, with a particular focus on policy learning in Medicare Demonstration projects and intergovernmental collaboration in payment and delivery reforms.
+Dr. Kelly's current research examines health care policy innovation at the Federal and State level, with a particular focus on public-private partnerships, policy learning, and intergovernmental collaboration in payment and delivery reforms.
 Dr. Kelly's ongoing research also foucses on the sources of public health capacity, specifically, and state capacity, more generally, across California counties.
-More generally, Dr. Kelly's work investigates the political and institutional opportunities for policy innovation in health care and science policy.
+More generally, Dr. Kelly's work investigates the political and institutional opportunities for policy innovation in health care, public health, and science policy.